-- Development of technical and institutional framework to support Tunisian cities in SUMP development - Identification of sustainable urban mobility measures, including action plan for paratransit reform - Establishment of national fund for urban mobility - Establishment of National Urban Mobility Observatory - Capacity building programme for local and national agencies - Support to the ongoing decentralisation process in the country through creation of local administrative entities
+- Development of technical and institutional frameworks to support Tunisian cities in SUMP development - Identification of sustainable urban mobility measures, including an action plan for paratransit reform - Establishment of a national fund for urban mobility - Establishment of the National Urban Mobility Observatory - Capacity building programme for local and national agencies - Support to the ongoing decentralisation process in the country through the creation of local administrative entities

 The NUMP, which included an emissions inventory, scenario modelling and definition of mitigation actions, was adopted by the national government in May 2020.
-The implementation of priority measures is currently undergoing with support from grant funding by AFD.
+The implementation of priority measures is currently underway thanks to the support of an AFD grant between 2020 and 2023.